crillab/pfactory/README.md

 sudo apt install build-essential
 ```

-In the directory pFactory, to create the library libpFactory.a:$
+In the directory pFactory, to create the library libpFactory.a:
 ```console
 make -j
 ```